W&T Interfaces

 }

-• Of course all the counters can be reset together using a single command.
+Of course all the counter states can also be queried or cleared using a command.

 private void bt_Clearall_Counter_Click(object sender, System.EventArgs e)